- Don’t leave out Bank, Checking, Savings, Brokerage, Credit Union accounts.

 - Don’t run up your credit cards in advance of filing bankruptcy.

-- Don’t fail to appear at State court hearings, trial or proceedings; coordinate with your attorney.
+- Don’t fail to appear at State court hearings, trials or proceedings; coordinate with your attorney.

 - Don’t hide from your attorney.
 Keep them up-to date with your address, phone number and email address.